code-423n4/2021-10-badgerdao/README.md

 * `balanceOf(account)` = sharesOf(account) * pricePerShare.
 As per typical rebasing tokens, each accounts' balance scales

 ## Admin Functionality
-* Governance
+* Governance has the ability to manage sensitive operations
     * Governance can set a new pendingGovernance address, which must `acceptPendingGovernance()`

 ## Risks
 * We introduce a trusted oracle on non-ETH chains.
-If it goes haywire and reports bad data, the pool could have 1000x the ribBTC, or 1/1000 the riBBTC, compared to iBBTC.
+If it goes haywire and reports bad data, the pool could have 1000x the wibBTC, or 1/1000 the wibBTC, compared to iBBTC.
 What will happen in this case?
 * On Ethereum, if there's a pricePerShare bug in the ibBTC Core, what new considerations are introduced by the curve pool?
 * As with any rebaser we introduce precision loss / _dust_.
 Are there any concerns here?